ArizenHQ/sidekiq_flow/README.md

 ```ruby
 SidekiqFlow::Client.start_workflow(TestWorkflow.new(id: 123)) # pass identifier
 ```
 By starting the workflow, we understand starting all tasks having no parents (`TestTask1` in this case).
 There is an exception of this rule, but it will be described later.
-Executing of the children tasks depends on parent execution result.
+Executing of the children tasks depends on parents execution result.
 By default a child is executed, when all of his parents succeeded (other rules will be described later).
 So in our example workflow `TestTask2` and `TestTask3` are executed just after `TestTask1` success.

 ## Task states